 Need comprehensive data?
 For full access to our complete database, check the Professional Subscription Plan to our Global Equity Valuations data that provides you the current and historical P/E (TTM) ratios, forward P/E ratios, CAPE ratios, dividend yields, market cap to GNI ratios, sector breakdowns and long-term interest rates of the largest economies, stock markets & equity indices in the world.
 The data format and delivery method can be individually customized based on your requirements.
 Examine a sample dataset from here.

 Historical valuation of the Japanese equities

-The chart above shows the Shiller PE ratio for Japanese stock market since 1980.
-The graph includes also the 3-year forward return of Nikkei 225 index in order for you to examine the relationship between CAPE and stock returns (the axis for the forward return is inverted).
-A negative correlation between the ratio and stock market performance is visible even though the returns remained low during the last years of 1990 despite the low P/E 10.
+The chart below shows the historical CAPE ratio of the Japanese stock market since the year 1988.
+The graph includes also the 3-year forward return of thr TOPIX equity index which illustrates the relationship between CAPE ratio and stock returns (note that the axis for the forward return is inverted).
+The forward return means the total return of the TOPIX index of the next 3-year period.
+A negative correlation between the ratio and stock market performance can be seen even though the returns during the recent years have remained low despite historically low valuations.

 About CAPE (P/E 10) ratio

-Cyclically adjusted price-to-earnings was popularized by Robert Shiller who introduced the ratio to evaluate the valuation of S&P 500 index.
-It means the stock price divided by the ten year average earnings-per-share, both adjusted for inflation.
-It has been demonstrated that higher CAPE is associated with lower than average stock returns.
-Professor Shiller is publicly sharing his dataset for S&P 500 that is kept always up to date.
-Examining the Excel is the easiest way to understand how the ratio is calculated.
+Cyclically adjusted price-to-earnings was popularized by Professor Robert Shiller who introduced the ratio to evaluate the historical valuation of the S&P 500 index.
+The ratio is calculated using the following method: index price level divided by the ten year average earnings-per-share of the index, both adjusted for inflation.
+It has been demonstrated that a higher CAPE ratio is associated with lower than average stock returns.
+Professor Shiller is publicly sharing his dataset for S&P 500 that is kept up to date.
+Examining the Excel file is the easiest way to examine how the ratio is calculated.